One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 - Omega-3 fatty acids: Especially deficient in individuals with limited fish consumption, leading to compromised cardiovascular and brain health.

-Iron and calcium play crucial but distinct roles in the body, and maintaining a balance between the two is essential for overall health.
+Iron and calcium play important but distinct roles in the body.

-- Iron: Iron is primarily involved in oxygen transport, energy production, and DNA synthesis.
-It’s a key component of haemoglobin, the protein in red blood cells that carries oxygen from the lungs to tissues throughout the body.
+- Iron: a key component of haemoglobin, the protein in red blood cells that carries oxygen from the lungs to tissues throughout the body.
 Iron also plays a role in enzyme reactions related to energy metabolism.
 Iron deficiency can lead to anaemia, resulting in symptoms such as fatigue, weakness, and decreased immune function.

-- Calcium: Calcium is essential for bone health, muscle function, nerve transmission, and blood clotting.
-Most of the body’s calcium is stored in the bones, where it provides structural support and strength.
+- Calcium: Calcium is important for bone health, muscle function, nerve transmission, and blood clotting.
+Most of the body’s calcium is stored in the bones.
 Calcium also plays a role in regulating muscle contractions, including those of the heart, and helps transmit nerve signals.
 Inadequate calcium intake can lead to weakened bones, increased risk of osteoporosis, and other health issues.

-While both iron and calcium are essential nutrients, there isn’t a direct interaction between them that affects their absorption or utilization in the body.
-However, there are some considerations for balancing iron and calcium intake:
+While both iron and calcium are both important nutrients, here are some considerations for balancing iron and calcium intake:

-Vitamin C plays a crucial role in enhancing the absorption of non-heme iron, which is the type of iron found in plant-based foods and iron supplements.
+Vitamin C plays an important role in enhancing the absorption of non-heme iron, which is the type of iron found in plant-based foods and iron supplements.

 When consumed together, vitamin C-rich foods or supplements can significantly increase the absorption of iron from plant-based sources, such as beans, lentils, spinach, and fortified cereals.
 Including foods high in vitamin C in meals containing non-heme iron can help maximize iron absorption and support overall iron status in the body.